 House sitting legal issues - is there a place for contracts?

-There’s a lot of talk about house sitting being a “trust based community”.
-So we’ve always been a little bemused that most of the international house sitting platforms recommend and offer downloads of “house sitting agreements”.
+There's a lot of talk about house sitting being a "trust based community" as part of the "sharing economy".
+So we've always been a little bemused that most of the international house sitting platforms recommend and offer downloads of "house sitting agreements".

-We have our own house sitting agreement that we are always prepared to offer home owners, but after three years of house sitting, we’ve only used it once.
-This was for new home owners and it provided them with a level of reassurance, making them feel more comfortable about letting strangers into their home.
+Our own house sitting agreement, always available to our home owners, has been used only once in a decade of house sits.
+This happened in our first year and was for home owners new to the idea of house sitting.
+We understood... it provided them with a level of reassurance, making them feel more comfortable about letting strangers into their home.

 Contract vs agreement

 The words contract and agreement are often used to mean the same thing, yet there are unmistakable differences between the two.